d2l-ai/d2l-en/chapter_attention-mechanism/attention.md

 $$\mathbf o = \sum_{i=1}^n b_i \mathbf v_i.$$

 Different choices of the score function lead to different attention layers.
 We will discuss two commonly used attention layers in the rest of this section.
-Before diving into the implementation, we first introduce a masked version of the softmax operator and explain a specialized dot operator `nd.batched_dot`.
+Before diving into the implementation, we first introduce a masked version of the softmax operator and explain a specialized dot operator `npx.batched_dot`.

 ```{.python .input  n=1}
 import math